yieldprotocol/vault-v2/packages/foundry/contracts/README_WITCH.md

 Auctions are by default a reverse Dutch auction, in which liquidators offer to pay part or all of the debt in the vault, and in exchange they get an amount of the vault collateral that increases with time.
 At the end of an auction a liquidator gets all the collateral under auction in exchange for paying all the debt under auction.
 It is possible for governance to set the amount of collateral that would be given for paying all the debt at the start of the auction, and the length of the auction.
 By modifying these two parameters governance can choose any linear progression for the auction.

-A special auction setting would be to set the duration to zero seconds.
-When configured that way, there is no auction at all and all the collateral under auction is immediately offered for all the debt under auction.
-In combination with auctioning only part of a vault this has a similar behaviour to Compound liquidations without a penalty fee.
+The Witch can be configured to sell collateral under liquidation at a fixed discount.
+For that we would set the duration to 2^32 - 1, interpreted as infinite.
+When configured that way, the auction price doesn't change with time and is only determined by the configured `initialOffer` parameter.
+This is a similar behaviour to Compound liquidations.

 All the parameters for each individual auction are calculated in `_calcAuction`.